 Career Services also has a set of informative tutorials about various aspects of the career search, such as how to do effective telephone and digital interviews and how to negotiate an offer:

-We hope this handbook is helpful in allowing you to independently navigate and successfully complete the requirements of your graduate program.
+We hope this handbook is helpful in allowing you to navigate and complete the requirements of your graduate program.

 If you have any additional questions or comments, please contact the Director of Graduate Studies.